 Byers Peak Trail is a 9.1 mile heavily trafficked out and back trail located near Winter Park, Colorado that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from June until November.
+The trail is primarily used for hiking and mountain biking and is best used from June until November.

 Directions from Granby: Travel southeast on Highway 40 approximately 17 miles to County Road 73 in the town of Fraser.
 Travel west on Road 73 for 2 miles to Forest Road 160.2.
 Travel southwest on Forest Road 160.2 for 7 miles to Forest Road 111, then west 4 miles to the trailhead.

 With the exception of the long walk to get to the trailhead, it is an amazing hike!
 Beautiful views!

 Amazing, Beautiful lush trail.
 Last Mile is intense but so worth it!!
 Windy at top so bring a beanie for your head.
 Enjoy

 Great hike.
 I did this one 20+ years ago and didn't remember how hard it was.
 Maybe it's because I'm 20 years older now and only had a few days to get acclimated.

 Had a hard time finding the trailhead.
 Never did find CO 742.
 Instead I followed 73 and then turned on Byers Peak road.
 It was an ok dirt road.
 Could have done it in the family minivan, but glad I had my brother's jeep.
 Thanks Adam!